Amgelo563/hermes-bot/README.md

 DATABASE_URL=The connection URL to your database.
 ```

-4. Run `pnpm install` to install the dependencies, and `pnpm start` to start the bot.
+4. Run `pnpm install` to install the dependencies, `pnpm build` to build the bot and `pnpm start` to start it.

 ### Docker